California Liability Insurance and What It Means

 What Are the Minimum Requirements?

-A liability insurance means you are financially responsible for your actions whenever you drive and for all the motor vehicles you own.
-The insurance compensates a person other than yourself for injury, death or property damage.
+Liability insurance means you are financially responsible for your actions whenever you drive and for all the motor vehicles you own.
+The insurance compensates someone other than yourself for injury, death, or property damage.
 A comprehensive or collision insurance does not meet vehicle financial responsibility requirements.

 The minimum requirements for private passenger vehicles are: